National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Comment 19: One Federal natural resource management agency asked whether they need to obtain an ESA section 10 permit for incidental take that may result from visitor use of their managed areas.

 Response: No. ESA section 10(a)(1)(B) permits are required for incidental take that results from an otherwise legal activity conducted by anyone other than a Federal agency.
 Federal agencies must consult with NMFS on activities that they conduct, fund, or authorize to ensure their activities do not result in jeopardy pursuant to ESA section 7(a)(2).
 Once section 9 take prohibitions are extended to threatened species, section 7 consultation will provide authorization for incidental take that results from said activity.
-Therefore, the commenting agency does not need a section 10 permit, but should enter into ESA section 7 consultation on activities under their management plan that may affect the listed corals to obtain authorization for incidental take.
+Therefore, the commenting agency does not need a section 10 permit, but should enter into ESA section 7 consultation on activities under their management plan that may Start Printed Page 64268affect the listed corals to obtain authorization for incidental take.

 Comment 20: Several comments were received regarding the exception for scientific research and enhancement activities conducted under six existing Federal, state, or territorial research permitting programs.
 Specifically, there was confusion and concern about the Puerto Rico Department of Natural and Environmental Resources' (DNER) permit program.
 The confusion regarded a perception that we were delegating our ESA section 10(a)(1)(A) permitting authority to DNER.
 Concerns were raised as to the efficiency and adequacy of DNER's permit program.

 Response: The exception for scientific research and enhancement activities does not delegate ESA section 10(a)(1)(A) permitting authority to the six specific programs identified in this rule.
 Rather, the exception removes the requirement for an individual to obtain an ESA section 10(a)(1)(A) permit if they have a valid permit from one of the identified programs.